yamanidev/matrixulator/README.md

 - Remember previous session's selection
 - Random matrix generator
 - Interpret and read `,` keystroke as `.`
+- Add range slider to increase the size of the cells

 #### Bugs to fix:
 - Not accepting negative numbers (not matching `-`)